davidonete/tiled_integration_plugin/custom-properties/index.md

 **1.-** Download the predefined custom properties from [here](./tiled-custom-properties.json)

 **2.-** Open the Custom Types Editor in `View > Custom Types Editor`, click on `Import` on the top right corner and select the previously downloaded file.

-**3.-** To apply the properties to your map, open the Tile Map Properties in `Map > Map Properties` and set the class to `Map`.
-You should see new custom properties show for your map.